-Sweeten your sips with homemade Strawberry Simple Syrup.
-Made with real strawberries, you can also pour it on pancakes or drizzle it over desserts.
+Sweeten your summertime sips with a homemade Strawberry Simple Syrup.
+Made with three ingredients (and fresh or frozen strawberries), you can also pour this easy strawberry cocktail syrup onto pancakes or drizzle it over desserts.

 Strawberry-picking in the summertime is one of the best pastimes.
-But what do you do with those ruby red beauties?
+I’m curious: What do you do with all those ruby red beauties?

-After making chocolate-covered strawberries and strawberry shortcake and putting them in yogurt parfaits and mixing them into smoothies and snacking on them, and and and…
+After making chocolate-covered strawberries, baking strawberry shortcake, putting them into smoothies and — of course — snacking on them, and and and… Well, that all sounds like hard work.
+It’s time to make a cocktail!

 Why you’ll love this recipe